shalini22goutam/atliq-commerce-data-pipeline/streaming_phase2/README.md

 * offset
 * Kafka timestamp

 No business-level JSON parsing or transformation is performed at this stage.
 This layer acts as the raw landing layer and provides traceability back to the original Kafka events.

-### Checkpoint

-A dedicated checkpoint location is maintained for the Bronze streaming query.

 ---